phui/tweet_redis/README.md

 Once you hit submit, the streamer process will starts to pulbish the collected tweets to the `redis` server.

 From now on, each time you update the queries using the `Flask` form, the streamer process will restart immediately.

+# Advantages and Disadvantages

+# Contribution

+I opened this repository primarily for tracking code changes.
+I think many developers out there have similar use cases, so I have made the repository to publicly available.

+Any contribution is welcome, but I cannot guarantee prompt review of issues and PRs.